microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraServicePrincipalOwner.md

 Remove-EntraServicePrincipalOwner -ObjectId '00001111-aaaa-2222-bbbb-3333cccc4444' -OwnerId 'bbbbbbbb-1111-2222-3333-cccccccccccc'
 ```

-This example demonstrates how to remove entra service principal owner.
+This example demonstrates how to remove an owner from a service principal in Microsoft Entra ID.

 ## PARAMETERS